ItsRendy/Lithon/README.md

 ### Data Types

-There are only numerals and strings kind of exist as you can print variables without values and they won't be counted as a numerals
+There are only numerals, and strings kind of exist as you can print variables without a numeral value

 Example 1: